thomasslee97/CasparCG-Server/dependencies64/cef/linux/README.txt

   * swiftshader/libGLESv2.so
   Without these files WebGL will not function in software-only mode when the GPU is not available or disabled.

-* Widevine CDM support.
-  * libwidevinecdmadapter.so
-    Without this file playback of Widevine projected content will not function.
-    See the CefRegisterWidevineCdm() function in cef_web_plugin.h for usage.

 LICENSING